kenken64/workshop02-api/README.md

 e.
 Pagination and range filter.

-3. My solution will beas follows
+3. My solution will be as follows:-

 We defined the following three endpoints:

-* /api/videos - this endpoint fetches all the videos available
+* GET /api/videos - this endpoint fetches all the videos available
-* /api/video/:id - this endpoint will receive the details of a single video.
+* GET /api/video/:id - this endpoint will receive the details of a single video.
 It will be called when the video is ready to be displayed.
-* /api/save-video/:assemblyId - this endpoint saves our videos during encoding.
+* POST /api/save-video/:assemblyId - this endpoint saves our videos during encoding.
 Here, it might seem like magic is happening, so allow me to give you a breakdown:

-Tracking of usage and subscription will be on the save video endpoint.
+Tracking of usage and subscription will be on the save video endpoint. (/api/save-video/:assemblyId)